kyle-n/TypeSwift/README.md

 **Can I still use `arr[0]`?
 Do I have to use `arr.first`?**

 SwiftlyJS doesn't break any existing JS functionality, it just extends it.
-All existing JS methods and variables still work.
+All existing JS methods and variables will still work.

 **Why should I install a whole package just to write `arr.last`?**